-My anxiety is triggered by this simple mathematical fact.
+This simple mathematical fact triggers my anxiety.
 If every Republican in the Senate votes for him/her and no Democrats do, senators representing 47% of Americans will confirm the replacement for RBG.

 The deck is even more stacked when it comes to impeachments.
 It takes two-thirds of the Senate to convict anyone impeached by the House—President, federal judges, anyone.
 This means 34 senators can acquit any impeached person.
 You can assemble 34 senators from a group that represents just 7% of the population.
 That’s hyper-minority rule.

 To put Some Real Numbers to this, each California senator represents 19 million people.
 Each Wyoming senator represents 284,000.

 The House is less skewed, but the Constitution guarantees at least one representative per state.
 So an average California representative has 705,000 constituents; the single Congresswoman from Wyoming represents 568,000.

 Since electors are apportioned by the size of each state’s total congressional delegation, the Electoral College also heavily advantages smaller states.
 Of the twenty smallest states by population, only four are reliably Blue, with another three being various shades of Purple.
 The Electoral College amplifies minority rule every four years.

 Baked In from the Start

 This counter-majoritarianism was baked into the US Constitution from the get-go.
 State population mostly determined original positions on the Connecticut Compromise.
 Large states opposed and small states favored two senators for each state regardless of population.
 The hard-won compromise that resulted in two senators per state was therefore all about getting to yes in 1788.
 This horse trading saddled us with systemic elements of minority rule.

 The Northern states grew more rapidly in population.
 As the frontier expanded, Congress admitted new free states.
 As this growth progressed, the advantage of the two-senator/state compromise fell increasingly to the less-populous Slave States.
 The Senate—and by extension the Supreme Court justices they advised and consented—became bastions of the Slave Power.
 And this advantageous position in the Supreme Court and the Senate was used to great effect in protecting their Peculiar Institution.